geanders/weathermetrics/README.md

 #> 7 2013-09-14      6.60 0.2598425     0.660
 ```

 You must specify the unit of precipitation measure that you wish to convert from using the `old_metric` option, and the unit of precipitation measure you wish to convert to using the `new_metric` option (possible values: `'inches'`, `'mm'`, and `'cm'`).
-The unit for `old_metric` cannot be the same as the unit for `new_metric`.
 You can specify the number of decimal places you wish to round to using the `round` argument.
 The default value for `round` is 2.
 When `round` is set to `NULL`, the output value will not be rounded.

-Calculations between inches and metric units for precipitation measures are based on algorithms used by the United States National Weather Service's [Meteorological Conversions](http://www.srh.noaa.gov/ama/?n=conversions) (accessed March 20, 2016).
-These are approximations rather than exact conversions.
+Calculations between inches and metric units for precipitation measures use the algorithms used by the United States National Weather Service's [Meteorological Conversions](http://www.srh.noaa.gov/ama/?n=conversions) (accessed March 20, 2016).

 Handling missing or impossible weather values
 ---------------------------------------------